BIBLE READING – Feb 2

 44 And I will sanctify the tabernacle of the congregation, and the altar: I will sanctify also both Aaron and his sons, to minister to me in the priest’s office.

-45 And I will dwell (live) among the children of Israel, and will be their God.
+45 And I will dwell (live) among the children of Israel, and will be their God (Elohim / Aluahym; 𐤉𐤄𐤅𐤄 / Yahuah).

-46 And they shall know that I am the Lord their God, that brought them forth out of the land of Egypt, that I may dwell (live) among them: I am the Lord their God.
+46 And they shall know that I am the Lord (Adonai; 𐤉𐤄𐤅𐤄 / Yahuah) their God (Elohim / Aluahym; 𐤉𐤄𐤅𐤄 / Yahuah), that brought them forth out of the land of Egypt, that I may dwell (live) among them: I am the Lord (Adonai; 𐤉𐤄𐤅𐤄 / Yahuah) their God (Elohim / Aluahym; 𐤉𐤄𐤅𐤄 / Yahuah).

 Exodus 30